dell/csm-docs/content/docs/deployment/csmoperator/_index.md

 ![OpenShit Operator Hub CSM install](operator_hub_install.gif)

->NOTE: Dell CSM Operator is distributed as a `Certified` & `Community` versions.
-Both are the exact same code and supported by Dell Technologies, the only difference is that the `Certified` version is validated by RedHat.
+>NOTE: Dell CSM Operator is distributed as both `Certified` & `Community` editions.
+Both editions have the same codebase and are supported by Dell Technologies, the only difference is that the `Certified` version is validated by RedHat.
 The `Certified` version is often released couple of days/weeks after the `Community` version.

 ### Manual Installation on a cluster without OLM